lacanoid/datalink/docs/configuration.md

 Several additional options can be set, such as directory short name, permissions and url mapping.

-Directories can be viewed by using `dlfm dirs` shell command.
+Directories can be viewed by using `dlfs dirs` shell command.

 ### directory access privileges
 Exploded permissions for directories are available